-- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - Physician Services; Physician Specialist Services; Individual Sessions for Mental Health and Specialty Services; and Individual Sessions for Psychiatric Services.
-You have the option of receiving these services either through an in-person visit or via telehealth.
-If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the service via telehealth - Certain telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare - Telehealth services for monthly ESRD-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services for diagnosis, evaluation or treatment of symptoms of an acute stroke - Brief virtual (for example, via telephone or video chat) 5-10 minute check-ins with your doctor-if you are an established patient and the virtual check-in is not related to an office visit within the previous 7 days, nor leads to an office visit within the next 24 hours or soonest available appointment - Remote evaluation of pre-recorded video and/or images you send to your doctor, including your doctor's interpretation and follow-up within 24 hours-if you are an established patient and the remote evaluation is not related to an office visit within the previous 7 days, nor leads to an office visit within the next 24 hours or soonest available appointment - Consultation your doctor has with other physicians via telephone, internet, or electronic health record assessment-
+- Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location - Consultation, diagnosis, and treatment by a specialist - Basic hearing and balance exams performed by your PCP, if your doctor orders it to see if you need medical treatment - Certain telehealth services, including: Primary Care Physician Services; Physician Specialist Services; Individual Sessions for Mental Health and Specialty Services; and Individual Sessions for Psychiatric Services - You have the option of getting these services through an in-person visit or by telehealth.
+If you choose to get one of these services by telehealth, you must use a network provider who offers the service by telehealth. - Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner for patients in certain rural areas or other locations approved by Medicare - Telehealth services for monthly end-stage renal disease visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home - Telehealth services to diagnose, evaluate or treat symptoms of a stroke - Virtual check-ins (for example, by phone or video chat) with your doctor for 5-10 minutes if: - o You're not a new patient and - The check-in isn't related to an office visit within 24 hours or the soonest available appointment - Evaluation of video and/or images you send to your doctor, and interpretation and follow-up by your doctor within 24 hours if: - o You're not a new patient and - The evaluation isn't related to an office visit in the past 7 days and

-if you are an established patient - Second opinion by another network provider prior to surgery - Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of

-\$20 copayment per visit for Medicare-covered primary care physician services the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician)

-\$40 copayment per visit for Medicare-covered physician specialist and other healthcare professional services

-\$20 copayment per visit for Medicare-covered telehealth services

-Podiatry services

-- Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) - Routine foot care for members with certain medical conditions affecting the lower limbs

-\$40 copayment per visit for Medicare-covered services

-🍑 Prostate cancer screening exams

-For men age 50 and older, covered services include the following - once every 12 months:

-- Digital rectal exam - Prostate Specific Antigen (PSA) test

-There is no coinsurance, copayment, or deductible for an annual PSA test.
+Services that are covered for you What you must pay when you get these services The evaluation doesn't lead to an office visit within 24 hours or the soonest available appointment Consultation your doctor has with other doctors by phone, internet, or electronic health record if you're not a new patient Second opinion by another network provider prior to surgery Non-routine dental care (covered services are limited to surgery of the jaw or related structures, setting fractures of the jaw or facial bones, extraction of teeth to prepare the jaw for radiation treatments of neoplastic cancer disease, or services that would be covered when provided by a physician) Podiatry services Covered services include: Diagnosis and the medical or surgical treatment of injuries and diseases of the feet (such as hammer toe or heel spurs) Routine foot care for members with certain medical conditions affecting the lower limbs Supplemental Benefit Up to six (6) routine foot care visits every year.
+20% of the cost for Medicare-covered services There is no coinsurance, copayment, or deductible for up to six (6) routine foot care visits per year Prostate cancer screening exams For men age 50 and older, covered services include the following - once every 12 months: Digital rectal exam Prostate Specific Antigen (PSA) test There is no coinsurance, copayment, or deductible for an annual PSA test.